Home / Together against coronavirus

 'Many self-employed people have seen their income go up in smoke, while the impact on farmers has been limited thus far', says Millimouno.
 However, he cautions that 'if the crisis lasts a long time, there could be food shortages that affect a large part of the population.'

 ECUADOR: vegetable growers ensure supplies with family baskets

 As of today, Ecuador has more than 3000 confirmed cases of COVID-19 and almost 200 deaths.
 70% of the infections have so far been detected in the coastal city of Guayaquil.
-Last weekend, the whole world saw on television that the health system in Guayaquil is no longer able to cope with the situation.
-Funeral directors dare not pick up bodies, so families have no choice but to dump the bodies of their deceased loved ones on the street, in the middle of the city.
+The health system in Guayaquil is no longer able to cope with the situation and funeral homes are unable to handle the great number of victims.

 'A state of emergency has been declared and draconian measures are in place across the country,' said Trias employee Maritza Lara, who, like all other colleagues at Trias South America, works from home.
 In Ecuador, a curfew is in effect from two o'clock in the afternoon until five o'clock in the morning.
 Violators will be fined $100.
 Third offences will result in prison sentences.